 [More at Reader’s Digest]

 Hosting Thanksgiving dinner is a huge job – not only does it take a lot of planning and organization, it can also be fairly costly.
 If you’re not hosting this year, it’s worth thinking about how to help.
 Always ask the host what you can bring – that way, they can choose something specific if they want to.
-However, if they don’t have a preference, we’ve got some great suggestions for both dishes and hostess gifts.
+However, if they don’t have a preference, we’ve got some great suggestions for dishes you can bring along that complement the turkey.
 Read on!

 We’ve all been there.
 It’s the day before a big potluck and you’re stuck coming up with a fresh idea to blow everyone away.